A Detailed Guide on Ecommerce Transactional Emails

 Is a welcome email a transactional email?

 It depends!
-If the welcome email is sent after the buyer signs up or purchases something, it's a transactional email.
-Besides invoice emails, an alert email that a buyer sets up on your app, comment notifications, etc., are also qualified as transactional emails.
+If the welcome email is sent after the customer signs up or purchases something, it's a transactional email.
+Besides invoice emails, an alert email that a customer sets up on your app, comment notifications, etc., are also qualified as transactional emails.